 Kevin Bruyneel is Professor of Politics at Babson College.
 He wrote The Third Space of Sovereignty: The Postcolonial Politics of U.S.-Indigenous Relations, and presently writes on the relationship between race, colonialism and collective memory.
-He has recently published articles in History & Memory, Settler Colonial Studies, and The Canadian Journal of Political Science.
-He is presently working on a book project that addresses the relationship between Political Science and Indigenous Politics.
+He has recently published articles in History & Memory, Settler Colonial Studies, Native American and Indigenous Studies Journal, and The Canadian Journal of Political Science.
+He is presently working on a book project on the role of Settler Memory in US race discourse and politics.
 He was born and raised in Vancouver, British Columbia, the traditional territories of the Coast Salish Peoples.
 Bruyneel completed his B.A. at Simon Fraser University, and his M.A. and Ph.D. at the New School for Social Research in New York City.
-At Babson College, Bruyneel has taught courses in Political Theory, American Politics, Native American Politics and Policy, Justice, Revenge, and Defeat, and Critical Race Studies.
+At Babson College, Bruyneel teaching courses in Political Theory, American Politics, Critical Race Studies, Indigenous Studies, and Radical Politics.
 He lives in Somerville, MA.

 Race and Ethnicity Politics, Indigenous Politics, Settler Colonialism; American Politics; Political Theory;